 As a G&T, Edinburgh Gin is a seriously refreshing drink.
 Juniper and citrus remain the dominant flavours but the floral notes open up a bit with less of a pepperiness and heat, as you’d expect.

-Several years after launch with dozens of new brands coming onto the market, the original Edinburgh Gin remains one of my favourite flavour profiles of any Scottish gin.
-A modern twist on a classic London Dry, it’s highly drinkable and great value for the £30 price tag (although it can sometimes be found significantly cheaper on shopping around).
+Several years after launch and with dozens of new brands coming onto the market, the original Edinburgh Gin remains one of my favourite flavour profiles of any Scottish gin.
+A modern twist on a classic London Dry, it’s highly drinkable and great value for the £28 price tag (although it can sometimes be found significantly cheaper on shopping around).

-What garnish goes with Edinburgh Gin?
+What do you drink with Edinburgh Gin?